 Veterinarians and Public Health

 Veterinarians also maintain the health of livestock animals and poultry to keep our food supply safe and clean.
-However, there is a critical shortage of veterinarians working within our nation's food supply chain.
-According to the American Veterinary Medical Association (AVMA), only about 17 percent of veterinarians work in food supply, which includes private and public practice veterinarians involved in the entire food chain.
-Research forecasts a shortfall of four percent to five percent per year in the ranks of food supply veterinarians.
-This puts our nation's food supply at risk.
-If you are interested in the veterinary profession, you are encouraged to take a look at the AVMA's resource center on food supply veterinary medicine.
+According to the American Veterinary Medical Association (AVMA), about 17 percent of veterinarians work in food supply, which includes private and public practice veterinarians involved in the entire food chain.

-In Oregon, the median income for all private practice associate veterinarians (not owners) is $70,000 (2012 data) with a median experience level of 7 years, and the median income for new graduates (up to 3 years of experience) is $65,000 (2012 data).
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+In Oregon, the median income for all private practice associate veterinarians (not owners) is $85,000 (2016 data) with a median experience level of 10 years, and the median income for new graduates (up to 3 years of experience) is $70,000 (2016 data).

 Gender in the Profession